Rewired App

 Through interviews with 6 casual and chronic procrastinators, I discovered procrastination was indeed not just simply putting things off.
 It was a way to escape feelings of stress, anxiety, uncertainty, or self-doubt.

 But what stood out the most was the role of social accountability — almost every participant brought it up.
 External pressure from work, school, or others, helped them stay on track, while procrastination became far more likely without it.
-This aligned with goal-setting theory, which highlights how receiving external feedback on the process and outcome of a goal increases the likelihood of achieving it.
+This aligned with my findings on goal-setting theory, which highlights how receiving external feedback on the process and outcome of a goal increases the likelihood of achieving it.

 Most importantly, this interview revealed that failing to follow through on intentions triggers guilt and shame, trapping people in a negative cycle of procrastination.